-EdReady can provide teachers with additional data on student performance across the high-school math curriculum, as well as for any academic college-readiness indicators for math.
+EdReady can provide teachers with additional data on student performance across the high-school math or English curricula, as well as for any academic college-readiness indicators for math or English.

-EdReady can be used to enable differentiated instruction (personalization) for every student in the math classroom, including individual resource recommendations from the EdReady resource library.
+EdReady can be used to enable differentiated instruction (personalization) for every student in a math or English classroom, including individual resource recommendations from the EdReady resource library.

 EdReady can support “flipped classrooms” because EdReady is accessible anywhere there is an Internet connection, meaning that students can test and re-test themselves on their own time, leaving the class time available for teachers to support the students in using the recommended resources or other activities.